Course Coordinator:Vinathe Sharma-Brymer (vsharmabrymer@usc.edu.au) School:School of Law and Society

 High Distinction (HD), Distinction (DN), Credit (CR), Pass (PS), Fail (FL). |

-Early feedback will be provided in weekly tutorial activities and discussions and with feedback on reflective journal entries.
+Early feedback will be provided in weekly tutorial activities and discussions as relevant.

 Delivery mode | Task No. | Assessment Product | Individual or Group | Weighting % | What is the duration / length? | When should I submit? | Where should I submit it? |